-- The right one is the next scene preview, which is what the broadcaster has queued up to send to the stream next.
+- The next scene preview, which is what the broadcaster has queued up to send to the stream next.
 This will show you a notification if you are going to be live on the event soon.

-On the right side of the page is a chat panel.
+On the right side of the page is a chat panel, which includes three tabs.

 - The Audience tab is a public chat with event viewers, which you can participate in as well.
 Note that the event broadcaster may choose to disable this chat.

 - In both chats, you can hover over any message or emojis that you sent and click the trash can icon to delete your own messages.

-Along the top of the backstage page you will see:
+Along the top of the guest speaker view you will see:

 - The event name